Giving and Recognition Societies

 Donors Make the Difference

 Franklin & Marshall College would not be what it is today without the loyalty and generosity of our alumni, parents and friends.
 Contributions to the College directly support our mission of excellence in liberal arts education by providing the resources necessary to sustain the entire life of the College, from the recruitment of talented students and exceptional faculty, to world-class research opportunities, scholarship initiatives, students' personal and professional development programming, the beautification of our historic campus, and more.
 We are eternally grateful for your dedication and support.

-The Founders Society recognizes donors whose gifts to the College total $1,000,000 or more.
-Established in 1997, The Founders Society honors Benjamin Franklin as the first contributor to the College; his gift of £200 remains in the endowment today.
+Established in 1997, the Founders Society honors Benjamin Franklin as the first contributor to the College; his gift of 200 British pounds remains in the endowment today.
 Our most generous donors follow in Franklin’s footsteps and are inducted annually into the society.
 The College is deeply grateful to these donors for their unparalleled support for Franklin & Marshall College.

 Tow'r and Bell Society

-The Tow'r and Bell Society recognizes the generous donors whose cumulative giving to Franklin & Marshall College totals $500,000 to $999,999.
-We are pleased to recognize their outstanding support with this society, established in 2017.
-The phrase "tow'r and bell" is found in the second verse of the Franklin & Marshall alma mater, written more than 100 years ago, and is a fitting name for this group of exceptional supporters.
+The phrase "tow'r and bell" is found in the second verse of the Franklin & Marshall alma mater — written more than 100 years ago — and is a fitting name for this group of exceptional supporters.

-Alumni who have made gifts to the College in two or more consecutive years are eligible for membership.
-To sustain your membership, simply continue to make annual gifts to Franklin & Marshall College.
+Alumni who make gifts to the College in two or more consecutive years are eligible for membership.
+To sustain your membership, continue to make annual gifts to Franklin & Marshall College.